Optimal Thinning of MCMC Output: Conclusion

 \section{Conclusion}

 In this paper, standard approaches used to post-process and compress output from MCMC were identified as being sub-optimal when one considers the approximation quality of the empirical distribution that is produced.
 A novel method, \verb+Stein Thinning+, was proposed that seeks a subset of the MCMC output, of fixed cardinality, such that the associated empirical approximation is close to optimal.
-To the best of our knowledge, the theoretical analysis that we have provided for \verb+Stein Thinning+ is the first to handle the effect of the post-processing procedure jointly with the randomness involved in simulating from the Markov chain, such that consistency of the overall estimator is established.
+The theoretical analysis that we have provided for \verb+Stein Thinning+ handles the effect of the post-processing procedure jointly with the randomness involved in simulating from the Markov chain, such that consistency of the overall estimator is established.

 Although we focused on MCMC, the proposed method can be applied to any computational method that provides a collection of states as output.
-These include approximate (biased) MCMC methods such as those described in \cite{alquier2016noisy}, where \verb+Stein Thinning+ may be able to provide bias correction in the spirit of \Cref{cor: bias}.
+These include approximate (biased) MCMC methods, where \verb+Stein Thinning+ may be able to provide bias correction in the spirit of \Cref{cor: bias}.
 On the other hand, the main limitation of \texttt{Stein Thinning} is that it requires gradients of the log-target to be computed, which is not always practical.

 Our research was motivated by challenging parameter inference problems that arise in ODEs, in particular in cardiac modelling where one is interested in propagating calcium signalling parameter uncertainty through a whole-organ simulation -- a task that would na\"{i}vely be impractical or impossible using the full MCMC output.
 Our ongoing research is exploiting \verb+Stein Thinning+ in this context and is enabling us to perform scientific investigations that were not feasible beforehand.
+Furthermore, in a sequel we demonstrate that approximate implementations of \verb+Stein Thinning+ can massively reduced its implementation cost \citep{teymur2020optimal}.

 \paragraph*{Acknowledgements}